Be Your Physical and Psychological Best

 So what can we do?

-The need for an Integrated Approach
+The need for an empowering approach

 Sports aren’t talking to each other.
 School’s aren’t talking with clubs.
 Kids are going from one high-intensity session to another in an afternoon, playing 3 games a weekend and accumulating more load in a week than elite athletes.

-Young bodies (and minds) need to be prepared appropriately for the demands of modern-day sport.
+Young bodies and minds need to be prepared appropriately for the demands of modern-day sport.
 They also need time to recover, to sleep, to learn and to adapt.

 - How to avoid overtraining and burning out;

-- How to prevent frustrating injury;
+- How to defend against frustrating injury;